 Google has shown that Chromebooks don't have to be cheap, and Samsung's Galaxy Chromebook interprets this literally.
 From its striking red finish to its excellent combination of specs and portability, that's a solid message: Chrome OS is more than capable of dealing with Windows and Mac.

 Best tablet: Lenovo ThinkPad X1 Fold

-If 2019 saw the arrival of foldable phones, 2020 is the dawn of foldable PCs.
-Lenovo's ThinkPad X1 Fold is a tablet when opened and a shell the size of a book when closed.
-It will be expensive, but the ThinkPad's sturdiness and attractive design may be worth the expense.
+If 2019 has seen the arrival of foldable phones, 2020 is the dawn of foldable PCs.
+Lenovo's ThinkPad X1 Fold is a tablet when opened and a clamshell the size of a book when closed.
+It will be expensive, but the ThinkPad's sturdiness and attractive design might be worth the expense.

 Best content creation tool: Insta360 ONE R

 360-degree cameras can be fantastic, but devices that do just that have proven to be not very versatile.
 This is why Insta360's ONE R should be fine.
 Its modular design allows you to switch between 360 degrees, 4K wide angle and normal photos thanks to a 1-inch Leica sensor, all on the same base.
 It is this flexibility that makes it the first choice at CES 2020.

 Best medical device: Phonak Virto Black

-The old acoustic systems have now been supplanted by high-profile earphones and Phonak's Virto Black demonstrates the value of this evolutionary step.
-Individually customized and optimized, these headphones not only enable hearing management but also Bluetooth streaming and more.
+The old acoustic systems have now been replaced by high-profile earphones and Phonak's Virto Black demonstrates the value of this evolutionary step.
+Individually customized and optimized, these earbuds not only enable hearing management but also Bluetooth streaming and more.
 With such a device, the "disadvantage" of those with hearing problems becomes almost the "privilege" of being able to count on more functions.

 Best graphic accessory: Wacom One

 Graphics tablets are typically expensive and only suitable for desktop use.
 This is why Wacom One is the product to remember.
 At under $ 400 it's a pen-enabled portable artist display and works not only with Windows and Mac, but also with Android phones.
-For those who have started devoting themselves to digital art on the phone and want to take the next step, the Wacom One seems to have the right price.
+For those who have started to devote themselves to digital art on their phone and want to take the next step, the Wacom One seems to have the right price.
 It will open up to a whole new generation of graphics tablets.

 Best vehicle: Audi AI: ME Concept